-Budgeted cost: £800
+Budgeted cost: staff training £200

 Activity Evidence that supports this approach Challenge number(s) addressed Screen children's language using Wellcomm EPPSE - On average, children who are involved in communication and language approaches make approximately six months' additional progress over the course of a year.
-1 Practitioner training - high quality interactions within children's play, to explicitly support communication through talking, verbal expression, modelling language and reasoning EPPSE - On average, children who are involved in communication and language approaches make approximately six months' additional progress over the course of a year.
+1 Practitioner training - Early identification of children with speech and language difficulties training.
+Small group work focussing on communication and language.
+Tales toolkit training In house staff training around supporting language development through high quality play EPPSE - On average, children who are involved in communication and language approaches make approximately six months' additional progress over the course of a year.
 On average, studies of play that include a quantitative component suggest that play-based learning approaches improve learning outcomes by approximately five additional months.
-1 Practitioner training re mathematical development EPPSE - it is important for early years professionals to understand young children's mathematical development and to understand how to assess this development.
-3 In-house staff meetings to focus on provision and understanding of a broad, rich curriculum Research shows that when children and families' cultures are valued, both the child's experience of learning and progress can benefit (Husain et al., 2018, p.
-4 and Gazzard, E. 2018 in Chalmers, H. and Crisfield, E. 2019) 4 5 Non-contact time for Key Person to meet with parents to build understanding and confidence re supporting C&L at home EPPSE - Studies indicate that involving parents in developing early literacy strategies can be beneficial 2 Non-contact time for SENCo/Key person for targeted planning and monitoring in relation to children with SEND who are eligible for EYPP SEN Code of Practice - The role of the SENCO involves: • ensuring all practitioners in the setting understand their responsibilities to children with SEN and the setting's approach to identifying and meeting SEN • advising and supporting colleagues • ensuring parents are closely involved throughout and that their insights inform action taken by the setting 1 2 3 4 liaising with professionals or agencies beyond the setting Practitioner training re supporting self-regulation EPPSE - The development of self-regulation and executive function is consistently linked with successful learning, including pre-reading skills, early mathematics and problem solving.
+1 In-house staff meetings to focus on provision and understanding of a broad, rich curriculum Research shows that when children and families' cultures are valued, both the child's experience of learning and progress can benefit (Husain et al., 2018, p.
+4 and Gazzard, E. 2018 in Chalmers, H. and Crisfield, E. 2019) 3 4 Use of Class dojo and Tapestry to provide parents with information about how best to support their children EPPSE - Studies indicate that involving parents in developing early literacy strategies can be beneficial 2 Non-contact time for SENCo/Key person for targeted planning and monitoring in relation to children with SEND who are eligible for EYPP SEN Code of Practice - The role of the SENCO involves: • ensuring all practitioners in the setting understand their responsibilities to children with SEN and the setting's approach to identifying and meeting SEN • advising and supporting colleagues 1 2 3 4

+Staff training- Self regulated and executive functioning ensuring parents are closely involved throughout and that their insights inform action taken by the setting, and liaising with professionals or agencies beyond the setting Practitioner training re supporting self-regulation EPPSE - The development of self-regulation and executive function is consistently linked with successful learning, including pre-reading skills, early mathematics and problem solving.
 Strategies that seek to improve learning by increasing self-regulation have an average impact of five additional months' progress.
-4
+4 Children to be offered to stay for lunch club to have longer time in social situation with peers and highly trained staff.
+Malnutrition in the first five years of life have been consistently associated with lower cognitive ability around the world (Grantham-McGregor et al. 2007; Scrimshaw 1998).
+The Education Endowment Fund have found that extending the school day can have up to three+ months additional progress.
+1 2 4